Ofisare/VRCompanion/scripts/user_profiles/README.md

 This way the profile can be freely defined without accidentally triggering other ingame actions (like shooting the rocket launcher at your feets when you actually wanted to grab the pistol).

-If you just want to enhance the existing interaction mapping of for instance UEVR or any other game/application just use:
+If you just want to enhance the existing interaction mapping of for instance UEVR or any other game/application you can use the following values:
-`vr..configureInput(OpenXR_All)`
+- OpenXR_LeftGrip
+- OpenXR_LeftTrigger
+- OpenXR_RightGrip
+- OpenXR_RightTrigger
+- OpenXR_A
+- OpenXR_B
+- OpenXR_X
+- OpenXR_Y
+- OpenXR_LeftX
+- OpenXR_LeftY
+- OpenXR_LeftClick
+- OpenXR_RightX
+- OpenXR_RightY
+- OpenXR_RightClick
+- OpenXR_All

+Apply their combination with `vr.configureInput(OpenXR_RightGrip | OpenXR_RightTrigger)`

+You can also block individual sticks and buttons using the following bitwise ored values:

+Be aware, that UEVR tracks availability of controllers by checking interactions with sticks and buttons.
+So disabling all (as default) requires to set "controller test mode" under debug settings in UEVR.

 ## Gestures